Blynk-Technologies/Blynk-MicroPython-Edgent/README.md

 # Blynk.Edgent for MicroPython

-Blynk offers custom MicroPython builds tailored for IoT applications.
+Blynk provides custom MicroPython builds specifically designed for IoT applications.
-These builds provide a standard, MicroPython environment enhanced with various fixes, improvements, and additional features like device claiming and provisioning, OTA updates, configuration store and [many more](#features).
+These builds offer a standard MicroPython environment, enriched with numerous fixes, improvements, and additional features such as **device claiming and provisioning, OTA updates, configuration storage**, [and more](#features).

 ## Getting Started